A Letter From Your Physical Therapist

 First, you must rest.
 Your body needs the periods of rest after routine workouts to recover.
 I know this is hard for you.
 I know that you have running goals to meet, and you have a busy lifestyle; however, a day of rest will help you more than you can imagine.

 What does a proper day of recovery look like, you might be asking?
 Well, it starts with sleep.
 Your body needs time to repair tissue and your muscles need downtime to become stronger.
 You also should pay attention to what you are eating.
 Stay away from fried foods and high-sugar foods.
 Remember to eat complex carbs and protein.
 And, most importantly, hydrate with at least 8 cups of water per day–even on recovery days.

 Second, you need to pay attention to your weekly running mileage.
 A common mistake is for runners to add too much mileage, too fast.
 This causes strain on your body and leads to many types of running-related injuries.
 Mileage should increase by no more than 10% each week.
 For example, if you ran 5 miles this week, then next week you should run no more than 5.5 miles.

 Also, have you checked your running sneakers lately?
 There are many sneakers on the market today–from overly-padded to minimalist shoes.
 Here’s what you should know about running shoes: They need to allow the foot to strike the ground to allow for the natural movement of the foot.
 Sneakers with too much padding or rigid sneakers don’t allow the foot to pronate, the foot’s natural shock absorber, and there is too much impact on the foot, ankle, and shins; this can lead to tendonitis, shin splints, and even stress fractures.
-And, sneakers with no padding at all (i.e. “barefoot shoes”) don’t offer protection on the pavement and may not be appropriate for a runner who over-pronates (flat footed) and does need some support.
+And, sneakers with no padding at all (i.e. “barefoot shoes”) don’t offer protection on the pavement and may not be appropriate for a runner who over-pronates (flat footed) and needs arch support.